Brexit progress elusive as sides ask each other for help

 A British government source said London could not accept any proposal that would effectively move the customs frontier into the Irish Sea.

-But Dublin has Brussels’ backing for its drive to ensure that the border does not once again become a cause of the north-south tension that bedevilled it in the last century.
+But Dublin has Brussels’ backing for its drive to ensure that the border does not once again become a cause of the north-south tension that bedeviled it in the last century.

 “I don’t think we’re any closer to a withdrawal agreement than we were in March, so I can’t report any progress unfortunately,” Varadkar told reporters.
 “We have yet to see an alternative text from the UK government that anybody in the European Union finds to be acceptable.”